 Averages for Bali in January

 Although January is often considered a "winter" month, the temperatures in Bali this month are very warm.
 The average temperature is 26°C (79°F), while the average low is 23°C (73°F), and the average high is 29°C (84°F).
 The beginning of the month brings warm temperatures and a daily average temperature of 25°C (77°F).
-There is also a decent chance of rain, as January is part of Bali's "wet season," meaning days will mostly be overcast.
-Althou...
+The end of January sees temperatures again rise to a daily average of 27°C (81°F), yet s...

 Daily averages for Bali

 What's the Weather Like in Bali in January?